- expressing or involving prolonged thought.

 "Meditation is a process through which we quiet the mind and the emotions and enter directly into the experience of the Divine…. there is a deep connection between us … God is in each of us."

 However, the Bible teaches us a very different theology.
 According to Scripture, the truth is that we are all sinners, and everyone of us deserves to experience eternal hell.
 But by God's mercy and grace, he came to earth born of a virgin, to die in our place.
 That is our connection, faith in him, and his work, not through meditation.
-And when we accept his salvation on his terms, we will experience eternal life, not because we are divine, but because he is.
+And when we accept his salvation on his terms, we will experience eternal life, not because we are divine, but because he is!
 We must acknowledge that we are in need of saving; that we are not divine in any way, and therefore unable to save ourselves from sin.
-We must also rely on him to dispense his Spirit during any encounters as he sees fit, we are not to seek or demand special manifestations from him trough prayer, or any other means.
+We must also rely on him to dispense his Spirit during any encounters as he sees fit, we are not to seek or demand special manifestations from him through prayer, or any other means.
+Of course we may ask for the gift we think we want, but God decides who gets what.
 The Bible also teaches that we are to test any and all spirits, to see if they are on the up and up.
 And we are also told that Satan comes as an angel of light to deceive.
 We do not have any really good excuses for being deceived, dear reader.

 You Will Know Them By Their Fruit

 Elijah was shown that the Almighty was not in any powerful experiences of the earthquake, wind, and fire.
 They were empty of his power and presence even though he was there, and caused these things to happen.
 But when he spoke in a still small voice, that's when Elijah covered his head in reverence.
 Now keep in mind that all this time, Elijah did not approach the LORD in contemplative prayer, so why did he hear the LORD's voice?
 It was because Elijah was pouting, and God needed him to snap out of it and get to work.
-He was, and is not, like other gods, he is not at our beck and call, we are to be at his beck and call!
+He was, and is not, like other gods, we cannot force him to be at our beck and call, but he can force us to be at his beck and call!

-The people who brought contemplative prayer to the Church are mystics of monastic orders, not biblical Christians, which forbid marriage, and certain foods to be eaten, two fruits that we are warned about regarding false teachings.
-Would the Lord allow false teachers to bring legitimate spiritual guidance to his lambs from such people?
+A simple investigation has revealed that the people who brought contemplative prayer to the Church are mystics of monastic orders, which forbid marriage, and certain foods to be eaten, two fruits that we are warned about regarding false teachers and their pseudo spiritual teachings.
+I ask you, would the Lord allow false teachers to bring legitimate spiritual guidance to his lambs?
 No!
+In the reality of truth, it is then seen that Contemplative prayer is false prayer, made to a false god, not to our heavenly Father.
 The choice, as always, is yours to make.
-Will you listen to your flesh and embrace this mystical practice, or will you listen to the Lord and pray as he taught us to pray?
-Contemplative prayer is a way for the untaught and unskilled in righteousness to connect little stray lambs into communication with demons.
-This method is not how God communicates and connects with his faithful sheep.
+Will you listen to your flesh and embrace this mystical practice with its promise of liver quivers and tingling sensations of "God's" presence, or will you listen to the Lord and pray as he taught us to pray?
+Contemplative prayer is a fleshly way for the untaught and unskilled in righteousness to connect little stray lambs into communication with demons.
+I think I have adequately shown that this pagan method is not how God communicates and connects with his faithful sheep.
 Be wise, or be deceived.
 Amen!